tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 SCRIPTS=$DATDIR/scripts
 ANGSD=/ricco/data/tyler/prog/bin/angsd
 ```
-If you did not yet complete the 'INTRODUCTION TO NGS DATA' excercises you'll need to copy over the quality controlled list of sites,
+If you did not yet complete the Introduction to NGS Data excercises you'll need to copy over the quality controlled list of sites,
-which I provide a copy of (skip the following step if you completed the bcftools filtering):
+which I've provided a copy of (skip the following step if you completed the bcftools filtering):

 ```bash
 # ONLY IF you don't aleady have the directory ~/ngs_intro/output then make it